MMBOSTON/StreamSage/README.md

 * Minimum Viable Product (MVP) 1.0 delivered:

-  * Minimum Viable Product (MVP) 1.0 delivered: In the completed version 1.0 of this project:
+  * The app filters the TV shows based on the user's selected genre, language, duration, and rating.

 * Later MVP, i.e., v2, v3, vN+ functionality to be delivered
 For future enhancements, in the next versions of this project:
-  * Version 1.1: Clean up Technical Debt
+  * Version 1: Clean up Technical Debt
-    * Inrm
-  * Version 1.5: Quality Assurance
-    *
-    *
-  * Version 2.0:
-  * Version 3.0:
+    * Debug Sterammlit.io App deployment issue
+  * Version 2.0: The app displays the details of each recommended TV show, including the title, genre, language, duration, platform, summary, and rating.
+  * Version 3.0: Code has been developed to fetch TV show data from the TVmaze and TMDb APIs
   * Version 4.0:
   * Version 5.0:

-Code has been developed to fetch TV show data from the TVmaze and TMDb APIs.
-The app filters the TV shows based on the user's selected genre, language, duration, and rating.
-The app displays the details of each recommended TV show, including the title, genre, language, duration, platform, summary, and rating.
+    * Incorporate user viewing history to provide personalized recommendations
-Later MVP, i.e., v2, v3, vN+ functionality to be delivered For future enhancements, in the next versions of this project: Version 2.0: Incorporate user viewing history to provide personalized recommendations.
-Version 3.0: Add user reviews and ratings to the TV show data.
-Version 4.0: Use machine learning algorithms to improve the recommendation system.
+    * Incorporate user viewing history to provide personalized recommendations.
+    * Add user reviews and ratings to the TV show data.
+    * Use machine learning algorithms to improve the recommendation system.

 ## Solution Design (high-level):